TERREMEMBER/znbase/docs/content/v2.0/api/ysql/extensions.md

 The `uuid-ossp` extension provides functions to generate universally unique identifiers (UUIDs) and also functions to produce certain special UUID constants.

-The easiest way to install it is to copy the files from an existing PostgreSQL installation into Yugabyte, and then create the extension.
+The easiest way to install it is to copy the files from an existing PostgreSQL installation into ZNbase, and then create the extension.

 ```sh
 $ cp -v "$(pg_config --pkglibdir)"/*uuid-ossp*.so "$(yb_pg_config --pkglibdir)" &&